 How to Pick the Best Resin 3D Printers

 Just like any other 3D printer, there’s a lot of specs associated with a resin printer.
 You might get confused with what really matters, so let’s discuss the most important features for you.

 Everyone’s needs are different when it comes to resin 3D printing, but this is a good list to get you started.

 Cost is arguably the most important metric when it comes to picking the best resin 3D printer for you.
 It’s so important that the product reviews are broken up into three cost categories.

-We found that resin printers fall into three categories: beginner, semi-pro, and pro.
+We found that resin printers fall into three categories: beginner (budget resin 3D printers), intermediate (when you want to take your 3D printing to the next level), and pro (3D printing for business or for prototyping).
 These three categories correspond almost exclusively with the price bracket it’s in: under $500, between $500 and $1,500, and over $1,500.

-Speed is another distinguishing feature between these printers.
-Different printing technology and mechanical upgrades lead to slower or faster speeds.
-MSLA printers are the fastest, so if speed is important, you should focus on those.
+Speed is another distinguishing feature between these resin 3D printers.
+Different 3D printing technology and mechanical upgrades lead to slower or faster speeds.
+MSLA resin 3D printers are the fastest, so if speed is important, you should focus on those.

 The last thing to consider is how big the print volume is.
 The print volume will limit how big of a piece you can print.
 In some cases, a small print volume makes it impossible to print the types of items you want to

 When it’s time to pick out the best resin 3D printers, you need to make sure you have enough information.
 Hopefully, you learned enough from this list to make an educated decision.
-We reviewed what resin printing is, the different technologies, what you should look for in a printer, then took a look at the best resin 3D printers on the market.
+We reviewed what resin printing is, the different resin 3D printing technologies, what you should look for in a 3D printer, then took a look at the best resin 3D printers on the market.